Matt Lauer accused of raping a former colleague in Ronan Farrow’s new book

 “It’s just very painful for all of us who are at NBC and at the ‘Today’ show,” she added.
 “It’s very, very, very difficult.”

-As Kotb acknowledged Wednesday, the moment was strikingly similar to the 2017 “Today” broadcast that found the pair announcing Lauer’s firing to the world.
+As Kotb acknowledged, the moment was strikingly similar to the 2017 “Today” episode that found the pair announcing Lauer’s firing to the world.

 “I’m looking at you and I’m having a weird moment, that we were sitting here just like this two years ago,” Kotb told Guthrie.
 She then turned her attention to viewers, noting that she and Guthrie had prayed ahead of Wednesday’s broadcast.